pmunar/molecularprofiles/docs/extract grib file information.rst

 where *lat* and *lon* are the geographycal latitude and longitude, in degrees, respectively.

 This will take some time, specially if the gribfile file is large.
-It will also use a huge amount of RAM (it is due to the pygrib library and how it access the data) so the user should have a machine with at least 8 Gb of RAM.
+It will also **use a huge amount of RAM** (it is due to the pygrib library and how it access the data) so the **user should have a machine with at least 8 Gb of RAM**.
 The output of this task is a txt file containing the grib file information but in a simpler way, as a text table that is more easily accessible.
 The final table will contain the following fields or columns:

  -	**Date**: date of the entry, in YYYYMMDD format